Cardiac physiology: Heart sounds

 One of the simplest methods of assessing the heart's condition is to listen to it using a stethoscope.
 In a healthy heart, there are only two audible heart sounds, called S1 and S2.
 The first heart sound S1, is the sound created by the closing of the atrioventricular valves during ventricular contraction and is normally described as "lub".
 The second heart sound, S2, is the sound of the semilunar valves closing during ventricular diastole and is described as "dub".
 Each sound consists of two components, reflecting the slight difference in time as the two valves close.
 S2 may split into two distinct sounds, either as a result of inspiration or different valvular or cardiac problems.
 Additional heart sounds may also be present and these give rise to gallop rhythms.
 A third heart sound, S3 usually indicates an increase in ventricular blood volume.
 A fourth heart sound S4 is referred to as an atrial gallop and is produced by the sound of blood being forced into a stiff ventricle.
 The combined presence of S3 and S4 give a quadruple gallop.

 Heart murmurs are abnormal heart sounds which can be either pathological or benign and there are numerous kinds.
 Murmurs are graded by volume, from 1) the quietest, to 6) the loudest, and evaluated by their relationship to the heart sounds and position in the cardiac cycle.
 Phonocardiograms can record these sounds.
 Murmurs can result from narrowing (stenosis), regurgitation or insufficiency of any of the main heart valves but they can also result from a number of other disorders, including atrial and ventricular septal defects.
 One example of a murmur is Still's murmur, which presents a musical sound in children, has no symptoms and disappears in adolescence.

 A different type of sound, a pericardial friction rub can be heard in cases of pericarditis where the inflamed membranes can rub together.

 Heart rate

 The resting heart rate of a newborn can be 120 beats per minute (bpm) and this gradually decreases until maturity and then gradually increases again with age.
-The adult resting heart rate ranges from 60–100 bpm.
+The adult resting heart rate ranges from 60 to 100 bpm.
 Exercise and fitness levels, age and basal metabolic rate can all affect the heart rate.
 An athlete's heart rate can be lower than 60 bpm.
 During exercise the rate can be 150 bpm with maximum rates reaching from 200 and 220 bpm.